 Why Live Events are Important

-It’s a new year and about the time I start reflecting on my business.
-Here at Curious Lola we share our experiences building things AND an event business with the hopes of helping you with yours.
-But I’m about to have our first ever Lola Summit at which our team sits down and talks about all things Lola.
-What we are doing, what we want to do, and how we want to go about doing it.
-Part of that is thinking about my biz Lola Creative.
+I'm about to have our first ever Lola Summit at which our team sits down and talks about all things Lola.
+What are we doing, what we want to do, and how we want to go about doing it.
+Part of that is thinking about my biz, Lola Creative.